DesireeLSL/Project2/README.md

 Getting updates from GitHub via Telegram Bot
 ----------------------------------------------
-This is an example repository to get a Telegram notification when there is a commit/pull request with *Github Actions*.
+This is an example on getting a Telegram notification when there is a commit/pull request with *Github Actions*.

 **Prerequisites:**
 - Github Account